-LaCie Little Big Disk Thunderbolt 2 review
+LaCie Little Big Disk Thunderbolt 2 full review

 The original LaCie Little Big Disk was a neat little product, a fast Thunderbolt drive small enough to balance on your hand with two SATA SSDs inside.

 But it suffered a few setbacks that stopped us getting too excited about the complete package.
 Despite its compact size it was not a mobile product as it demanded mains power, so didn’t lend itself to carrying around with a MacBook as a portable storage peripheral.